 Chart 6: Issues Impacting Business Performance (Summer 2019)2 – Issues Impacting eDiscovery Business Performance

-Results from the summer 2019 survey highlights that 27.2% of respondents view budgetary constraints as potentially having the most significant business impact on their business in the next six months.
+Results from the summer 2019 survey highlight that 27.2% of respondents view budgetary constraints as potentially having the most significant business impact on their business in the next six months.

 Additionally, when we look at issue-reporting for all fifteen surveys, we can see trend information for all issues.
 Also, we see the fact that budgetary constraints have been a primary concern for respondents for eight of the fifteen surveys (Chart 7).